liborty/TokenCrypt/README.md

 # TokenCrypt [<img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/liborty/tokencrypt/HEAD?logo=github">](https://github.com/liborty/tokencrypt) [![Actions Status](https://github.com/liborty/TokenCrypt/workflows/test/badge.svg)](https://github.com/liborty/TokenCrypt/actions)

 **Efficiently compress and securely encrypt directories trees containing  hexadecimal security tokens, base64 data, text, binary and any other types of files.
-High security with ease of use.**
+High security combined with ease of use.**

 **Disclaimer:** use at your own risk!
 No warranties are given or implied.
 By downloading this software, you agree not to use it for unethical purposes.

 ## Security Advice

-TokenCrypt uses theoretically unbreakable symmetric encryption but some practical precautions need to be adhered to.
+`TokenCrypt` uses theoretically unbreakable symmetric encryption.
+Some practical precautions need to be adhered to.

-The encryption keys and the encrypted files are packed and written into two separate output directories with user specified names.
-Optionally, and more securely, to two archive files.
+The encryption keys and the compressed and encrypted files are written by `ncrpt` into two separate output directories with user specified names.
+This is suitable for local use.
+For export to external archives, use `expcrypt`, which creates two archive files.
+This option is simpler and possibly more secure in transit and storage.

-Should the association between them be later lost or forgotten or one of them be lost entirely, then it will not be possible to reconstruct the original data!
+Should the association between the file(s) and their keys be lost or forgotten, then it will not be possible to reconstruct the original data!
 Therefore, it is recommended to record the chosen output names and to store them in a safe place, before ever deleting the original data.
-While using TokenCrypt as a local archiving and backup tool, the original data will normally be kept in place.
+When using `ncrpt` as a local archiving and backup tool, the original data will normally be kept in place and be more easily incrementally updatable.

-Also, before deleting any data, check that you have not forgotten to apply the recurse option `-r`, as in that case all the subdirectories will be missing from the archive.
+Also, before deleting any data, make sure to apply the recurse option `-r`, as otherwise all the subdirectories will be missing from the archive.

 The encrypted archive file is just meaningless random data and thus can be stored anywhere, even 'on the cloud'.
 The same applies to the keys archive file.
 The critical part is to prevent a potential eavesdropper from matching up those two files, as that is the only way to decrypt them.
 That is why they are not given related names automatically.
-Normally, the user should choose unrelated paths/names for them and keep them in separate places.
-Same as with public and private keys in assymetric encryption.
+Normally, the user should choose unrelated paths/names for them and keep them well separated.
+As with public and private keys in asymmetric encryption.

 ## Introduction

 It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, as that carries significant costs in complexity and storage.
-The quest for being totally foolproof is subject to the law of diminishing returns, as foolishness generally knows no bounds.
+The quest for being totally foolproof is subject to the law of diminishing returns, as human foolishness generally knows no bounds.
 TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
 The key difference, if excuse the pun, lies in TokenCrypt deploying more secure encryption and sometimes better compression as well.
 In its update mode, it only maintains the current version of the archive.
 Historical checkpoints are up to the user to create and keep, as and when required.

-Scripts `ncrpt` and `expcrypt`read given input directory (tree) containing API tokens, base64 files and any other types of files.
+Scripts `ncrpt` and `expcrypt` read given input directory (tree) containing hexadecimal tokens, base64 files and any other types of files.
 Subdirectories are processed recursively with -r option. `ncrpt` creates two output directories, `expcrypt` two archive files.

 Some already compressed files afford only minor further compression, if any.
-To save time, they are recognised simply by their well known extensions:
-`jpg,jpeg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
+To save time, they are recognised simply by their well known extensions: `jpg, jpeg, mp4, zip, 7z, lz, zst, gz, bz2` and their upper case versions.
 All attempts at compressing these particular files are avoided.
 They are just encrypted as they are.

-Given -xb options, `ncrpt` and `expcrypt` scripts will recognise hexadecimal files and base64 files and convert them to more compact binary data.
+Given `-xb` options, `ncrpt` and `expcrypt` scripts will recognise hexadecimal files and base64 files respectively and convert them to more compact binary data.
 They then select the best compression method individually for each file and finally securely encrypt them all.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols to various Applications Programming Interfaces (APIs).
 Even git uses hexadecimal 'slugs'.
 Being plain text, they are easily transmitted but they need to be stored securely, that means strongly encrypted.